 Was it hard to cope with the condition?
 Did it change something in your everyday life?

 It was extremely hard to cope with.
 Being driven out of bed every morning and spending most mornings frequently and urgently visiting the bathroom was very disruptive to my routine.
 It changed my life completely.
 From being an active, out-going person who loved travelling, I became virtually housebound and fearful of going anywhere.
 I could no longer go out to work full-time (teaching was out of the question), which affected my finances, I couldn't travel far, and it was difficult to mix socially.
 After some bad experiences in supermarkets, after a while I stopped doing the family food shopping.
 (Fortunately, my husband was able and willing to do the shopping and the morning school run.)
 Eventually, because of so many restrictions on what I could do, eventually it also affected me emotionally, and I became depressed.

 What medications and remedies did you try before feeling much better?
-Did you feel they worked at least a bit or not at all?

 To begin with I was given various medications to help relieve the symptoms.
 These didn't help at all, and some even made my symptoms worse.
 (One medication gave me blood poisoning.)
 When I refused further medications, I was put on an exclusion diet, but, although this did help to reduce the symptoms to a degree, at the same time it made it even more difficult for me to mix socially because I couldn't eat a lot of the food offered at events.

 You have been suffering with IBS for thirty-five years and now you are much better.
 What has been the secret of this recovery?